Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

 **Type:** Ranged weapon
 **Properties:** :weapon-prop-automatic: Automatic and :weapon-prop-reload: Reload (8+)

-When you take the **:rsc-a: Attack**{ .rsc } action, you can choose to expend 8 pieces of the weapon's ammunition to spray shots in a 15-foot Cube within the weapon's normal range.
-Each creature in that area must succeed on a Dexterity saving throw against your [Weapon Save DC](index.md#weapon-save-dc) or take the Weapon's damage.
+When you take the **:rsc-a: Attack**{ .rsc } action, you can choose to expend 8 pieces of the weapon's ammunition to spray shots in a **15-foot :aoe-cube: Cube** within the weapon's normal range.
+Each creature in that area must succeed on a **:d20-save: DEX save**{ .d20 } against your [Weapon Save DC](index.md#weapon-save-dc) or take the Weapon's damage.
 You can't make this special attack if you have less than 8 ammunition in the weapon.

 ---